fish-mouse/Recipe-Analysis/README.md

 3. Grouped all ratings of recipes by average
 4. Dropped `review` column

-Now that is clean and merged, let's see the result.
+Now that is clean and merged, let's see the result (removed a few column for display).

 | name                                 |     id |   minutes |   n_ingredients |   calories |   average rating |
 |:-------------------------------------|-------:|----------:|----------------:|-----------:|-----------------:|